MathanTJ/MATLAB-Unity-Autonomous-UAV/README.md

 To make setup easier for future it's advisable to source the ROS2 and workspace `setup.bash` files in your `.bashrc`.
 This will source ROS and your ROS workspace whenever you launch a new terminal:

 1. In your Ubuntu system, navigate to `home/'username'` and open the `.bashrc` file.
-Add the following lines at the end:
+Append the following lines at the file:

    ```bash
    source /opt/ros/humble/setup.bash